Hakunofuji Tetsuya: Fighting style

-Hakuōhō is recognised as a wrestler who can adapt to any technique.
+Hakunofuji is recognised as a wrestler who can adapt to any technique.
 Just before his makuuchi debut, he defined his fighting style as relying mainly on speed and a low stance, enabling him to easily reach his opponent's mawashi.
 His profile on the official website of the Japanese Sumo Association defines his favourite hold as hidari-yotsu, a right hand outside, left hand inside grip on his opponent's mawashi.

 To perfect his technique, he regularly watches the old matches of his master (former yokozuna Hakuhō), particularly for the latter's ability to quickly seize his opponent's mawashi and destabilise him with throwing techniques.

 Personal life

-Hakuōhō is the youngest in his family and has two older brothers.
+Hakunofuji is the youngest in his family and has two older brothers.
 His hobbies include enka, period drama and his favourite movies are The Chronicles of Narnia.

-Hakuōhō has been friends with former amateur sumo champion and gridiron football up and comer Hidetora Hanada since junior high school.
-Living in the United States, Hanada returned to Japan in May 2024 and went to cheer on Hakuōhō at the Ryōgoku Kokugikan.
+Hakunofuji has been friends with former amateur sumo champion and gridiron football up and comer Hidetora Hanada since junior high school.
+Living in the United States, Hanada returned to Japan in May 2024 and went to cheer on then-Hakuōhō at the Ryōgoku Kokugikan.